 The relay operators' actions are the following.
-First, they can verify, fetch or share a \emph{Proof of availability} or \emph{Proof of absence} from a FTL with regards to the epoch values of a given issued plugin.
+First, they can verify, fetch or share a \emph{Proof of availability} or \emph{Proof of absence} from an FTL with regard to the epoch values of a given issued plugin.
 Second, relay operators can optionally interact with the FTLs before the protest epoch elapses to formally protest against an upcoming plugin(s) (using their relay's identity key).

 These protests are informational (but globally visible), and FAN developers can then decide to withdraw the plugin or not.
 If not, then the plugin is pushed to the whole network in the push epoch, as defined in the plugin issuance order.
-Relay operators can use this information to decide whether to carry on participating in the ACN.
+Relay operators can use this information to decide whether to continue participating in the ACN or not.